ibm-cloud-docs/monitoring/pricing.md

 * `Additional time-series cost`

-    Since there are no agents running in this Sysdig instance, there is no time-series allotment.
+    Since there are no agents running in this instance, there is no time-series allotment.
 All platform metrics time-series are priced based on the tiers.

     ```
     50 + 60 = 110 time-series